hgrecco/pizco/docs/signals.rst

 Under the hood, the proxy is subscribing to an event in the server using a ZMQ SUB socket.
 When the `arm_moved` signal is emitted server-side, the server will **asynchronously** notify the proxy using a PUB socket.
-The proxy will call `hey` when it receives message.
+The proxy will call `print_notification` when it receives message.
 So you have client side notification of server side events.

-It is important to note that if you are using PyQt/PySide signals in your code, no modification is needed to used `Pizco`.
+It is important to note that if you are using PyQt/PySide signals in your code, no modification is needed to use `Pizco`.
 But not only PyQt/PySide signals work.
 An attribute is considered `Signal` if it exposes at least three methods: `connect`, `disconnect` and `emit`.